 He told me he could make a mental picture of every page in the textbook and then pull the information from that page to get an A. He went on to become a doctor of course.

 Periodically, you see a movie about an “idiot savant.”
 These individuals have a special ability, but certain human relations skills remain undeveloped.
-Below are some examples.
+Below are a couple of examples.

 Perfume: The Story of a Murderer.
 In this movie, the main character, Jean-Baptiste Grenouille, possessed olfactory genius.
 But while he could create great perfumes, he completely lacked compassion and empathy.